FOR THE CURIOUS CELLIST

 USING THE OPEN STRING AS A SHIFT FACILITATOR

 Very often we will use an open string to shift on (in other words, we will shift while we are playing an open string).
 This has the huge advantage of giving us extra time (the duration of the open string note) to get into the new position.
-But shifting on the open string also has some of its own unique difficulties, the most notable of which is the fact that we often can’t do an audible glissando.
+But shifting on the open string also has some of its own unique difficulties, the most notable of which is the fact that we normally can’t do an audible glissando.

 We can usefully subdivide “shifts on an open string” into two very different sub-categories: